SharePoint 2010 governance strategy in action

 - Preventing problems – checking content before it is published

-Each of these approaches can support your governance strategy for SP2010.
-The key is to understand what you need to use SP2010 for.
+Each of these approaches can support your governance strategy for SharePoint.
+The key is to understand what you need to use SharePoint for.

 I’ll post more on the strategic benefits of each approach and some of the benefits and drawbacks you need to consider.